Kudu: In music and culture

 A kudu horn, used by Yemenite Jews as a shofar for the holiday of Rosh Hashanah.

 A kudu horn is a musical instrument made from the horn of the kudu.
 A form of it is sometimes used as a shofar in Jewish ceremonies.
 It is seen in the Western world in its use as a part of the Scouting movement's Wood Badge training program; the sounding of the horn signals the start of a Wood Badge training course or activity.
 A horn of this shape, when used by football fans, is called kuduzela (a portmanteau of "kudu" and "vuvuzela").

-The kudu, "tholo" in the languages of Sepedi, Setswana and Venda, is a tribal totem of the Barolong and Batlhaping people of Botswana and South Africa.
+The kudu, tholo in the languages of Sepedi, Setswana, and Venda, is a tribal totem of the Barolong and Batlhaping people of Botswana and South Africa.

-In the sport of kudu dung-spitting, contestants spit pellets of kudu dung, with the farthest distance (including the roll) reached being the winner.
+In the sport of kudu dung-spitting, contestants spit pellets of kudu dung, with the furthest distance (including the roll) reached being the winner.
 The sport is mostly popular among the Afrikaner community in South Africa, and a world championship is held each year.

-Kudu-hunting is prominently featured in Ernest Hemingway's nonfiction book Green Hills of Africa, an account of a month-long safari he and his then-wife, Pauline Pfeiffer, went on in East Africa in December 1933.
+Kudu hunting is prominently featured in Ernest Hemingway's nonfiction book Green Hills of Africa, an account of a month-long safari his then-wife, Pauline Pfeiffer, and he went on in East Africa in December 1933.